ccoupe/trumpybear/TopLevel.md

 the speed and memory of a pi4.

 ### Audio
 We have to use Pulse Audio.
-This is not an easy fit on a Pi but it can be done.
-Note: the Dec 2020 release of Raspberry OS now uses PulseAudio.
-Yay!
+This is not an easy fit on a Pi before the Dec 2020 update, but it can be done.

 #### Speaker
 I use a decent Bluetooth speaker.
 The built in audio jack of a Pi is